liebesleid-eth/CustomPlayerSpawns/README.md

 - New players will be teleported to the first spawn you set (Spawn 0), works well for safezones.
 - Players will be randomly teleported to any of the spawns you set.
 - Works with bedrolls, players will still be able to use /home.
-- /WildSpawn command, teleports the player to one of the spawns randomly.
+- (future) /WildSpawn command, teleports the player to one of the spawns randomly.
 - Spawns are kept upon server restarts and script reloads.

 ## Usage: